 I’m back with another book haul!
+I might have to scan some of these in and with great scanner scanning books doesn’t have to be a chore!
 I must say that this little stack of books is one of the most interesting I have ever purchased.
 I hope you enjoy the tour!

 This is right up my alley!
 Nice, oversized paperback covers the most fascinating period of French film, at least in my opinion.
 The book is chronological and covers the evolution of movies in France from the dawn of projected film to the rise of features and the start of WWI.
 Looking forward to diving in!

 Another oversized paperback, this one covering the center of motion picture production in the United States.
 No, not Hollywood, Fort Lee!
 I always enjoy Koszarski’s writing and this book came highly recommended.